QuantEcon/lecture-python-intro/lectures/inequality.md

 ### Lorenz Curves of Simulated Data

-Let's look at some examples and try build understanding.
+Let's look at some examples and try to build understanding.

 In the next figure, we generate $n=2000$ draws from a lognormal distribution and treat these draws as our population.